fluidself/fluidself.org/_books/self-help/notes-to-myself.md

 One thing has become quite clear.
 All acquaintances are passing.
 Therefore I want to make the most of every contact.
 I want to quickly get close to the people I meet because my experience has shown we won't be together long.

 Ideas are clean.
 They soar in the serene supernal.
 I can take them out and look at them, they fit in books, they lead me down that narrow way.
 And in the morning they are there.
-Ideas are straight--
+Ideas are straight—
 But the world is round, and a messy mortal is my friend.
 Come walk with me in the mud...